-Conjure up kind companions
+Extra tip: conjure up kind companions

 Kindness towards yourself can be tricky if you’re locked inside in a small, tight me-me-me.
 Before things got really tough you might have gotten through life by pulling yourself up by your bootstraps.
 Self-reliance might have deprived you of a greater quality: interdependence.
 Connection is crucial to being OK.
 So when you do ‘K for Kindness’, bring to your aid the kindness of others.

 Imagine all the parents who are in the same boat as you.
 Their story might be different, but they know what it’s like to suffer as you are suffering, and their deep needs are just the same.
 You could imagine parents in general, or even take in the whole of humanity or the whole of life.
 Or you could bring to mind a specific being – real or imagined – who dearly cares for you and will hold with you – or for you – what is too much to hold on your own.

 Optional extra: Now send the kindness out to others